What Is a NACA Mortgage?

 Down payment assistance programs

 In addition to first-time homebuyer programs, state governments and local organizations offer down payment assistance.
-Borrowers may need to pair the aid with a first loan from the same program, but in some instances they may receive the help as a stand-alone program.
+Borrowers may need to pair the aid with a first loan from the same program — in some instances, though, they may receive the help as a stand-alone program.
 Depending on the program, down payment assistance can come as a grant, a no-payment forgivable loan or a traditional second mortgage.

 Frequently asked questions

-The NACA program website maintains an extensive frequently asked questions section, but below are some of the most common questions about NACA mortgages.
+The NACA program website maintains an extensive frequently asked questions section.
+Below are some of the most common questions about NACA mortgages.

-The Neighborhood Assistance Corporation of America (NACA) is a HUD-certified nonprofit organization dedicated to providing affordable homeownership in the country’s urban and rural areas.
-The NACA home program offers financing opportunities to borrowers typically targeted by predatory lending practices and those left out of home financing altogether due to traditional lending criteria.
+The Neighborhood Assistance Corporation of America (NACA) is a HUD-certified nonprofit organization dedicated to providing affordable homeownership.
+The NACA home program offers financing opportunities to borrowers typically targeted by predatory lending practices, as well as those left out of home financing entirely due to traditional lending criteria.

 No, the NACA program doesn’t require borrowers to be first-time homebuyers.
 However, borrowers and household members cannot own any other property when they close on a NACA mortgage.

-NACA loan recipients don’t have to live in a state with a NACA office, but they do need to purchase a home in a NACA coverage area.
-NACA mortgages are available in a wide range of service areas; borrowers who don’t live close to an office can attend NACA workshops and counseling virtually.
+NACA loan recipients don’t have to live in a state with a NACA office.
+NACA mortgages are available in a wide range of service areas; borrowers who don’t live close to an office can attend virtual NACA workshops and counseling sessions.

-Yes, NACA places a $25,000 soft-second lien on the home to ensure borrowers meet the program requirement of remaining in the property while they have a NACA mortgage.
-The lien also helps guarantee that borrowers repay NACA any payment assistance they receive after closing.
+Yes.
+NACA places a $25,000 soft-second lien on the home to make sure borrowers meet the program requirement of living in the property while they have a NACA mortgage.
+The lien also helps guarantee that, if required, borrowers repay NACA any payment assistance they receive after closing.